BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 !battle(["Murmina", :MURMINA, 0], "Factory Field")

 This is actually a somewhat tough team, with Mega-Steelix in the back as well!
 Nothing you can't handle, though.
 She'll leave, talking about Caroline's basement.
-This next part of the quest is... really weird and hard to figure out, but I got you.
+This next part of the quest is pretty obscure.

 Fly over to Agate City, and enter the building below the gym.
 There is a child in the bottom right (who kinda blends in with the chair?!) who will let you access the basement.
 Pay very close attention to the tiles in this basement, then fly back to Calcenon City.